-- Overall, we rate AgDaily Least Biased based on balanced story selection that relates to their genre and balanced editorials.
+- Overall, we rate AgDaily Least Biased based on balanced story selection related to their genre and balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

-Founded in 2003 (domain registration), AgDaily is a news and opinion website covering farming and the agriculture industry.
-According to their contact page, they are based in Michigan and state “AGDAILY, an all-digital farming, and rural lifestyle publication is among the fastest-growing agricultural outlets in the United States.”
+Founded in 2003 (domain registration), AgDaily is a news and opinion website covering farming and agriculture.
+According to their contact page, they are based in Michigan and state, “AGDAILY, an all-digital farming, and rural lifestyle publication are among the fastest-growing agricultural outlets in the United States.”
 The current managing editor is Ryan Tipps.

 Funded by / Ownership

-AgDaily is a bit vague regarding ownership, but it appears to be a part of the Carbon Media Group, which claims to operate hundreds of websites.
+AgDaily is vague regarding ownership, but it appears to be a part of the Carbon Media Group, which claims to operate hundreds of websites.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias

-In review, the website publishes news and information regarding agriculture from a variety of writers and bloggers.
-The website features video and breaks news into categories by region as well as sections such as lifestyle, weather, crops, livestock, and technology.
-Articles and headlines typically rely on low emotional wording such as this GreenPoint AG announce billion dollar agronomy merger.
+In review, the website publishes news and information regarding agriculture from various writers and bloggers.
+The website features videos and breaks the news into categories by region and sections such as lifestyle, weather, crops, livestock, and technology.
+Articles and headlines typically rely on low emotional wording, such as this GreenPoint AG announce billion-dollar agronomy merger.
 This story is properly sourced to the GreenPoint AG website.
-In another story Biological control agents can protect soybeans from sudden death there is proper sourcing to a scientific journal.
+In another story, Biological control agents can protect soybeans from sudden death; there is proper sourcing to a scientific journal.

-Editorially, AgDaily only reports on political issues as it relates to agriculture and farming with minimal bias such as this Farm groups warn Congress of major ag inspection shortfall.
-Further, when it comes to science they support the consensus on climate change and GMOs.
+Editorially, AgDaily only reports on political issues related to agriculture and farming with minimal bias such as this Farm groups warn Congress of major ag inspection shortfall.
+Further, they support the consensus on climate change and GMOs when it comes to science.
 Finally, they also combat misinformation from purveyors of pseudoscience such as the Food Babe.
-In general, the news is reported factually and from a pro-science and low biased perspective.
+In general, the news is reported factually and from a pro-science and low-biased perspective.

 Failed Fact Checks

-Overall, we rate AgDaily Least Biased based on balanced story selection that relates to their genre and balanced editorials.
+Overall, we rate AgDaily Least Biased based on balanced story selection related to their genre and balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 9/5/2020)
+(D. Van Zandt 9/5/2020) Updated (01/06/2022)